umovme/dbview/README.md

   INFO[0004] Done.
 ```

-A full detail of options are avaliable with the `--help` option.
+A full detail of options are available with the `--help` option.
 For example:

 ```bash
 $ dbview install --help